yorku-ease/Model-Driven-Epidemiology/docs/SRS.md

 ### 1.4 Model Views

-1.4.1 A mathematical equations view is available for a generated model
+1.4.1 A mathematical equations view is available

-1.4.2 A model view is available using Eclipse as a list of model members
+1.4.2 A list of members view is available using Eclipse

 1.4.3 A graphical view is available using [Sirius](https://www.eclipse.org/sirius/overview.html)